SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 The era of growth-at-all-costs is over.
 Between 2020 and 2022, B2B SaaS companies could raise capital on the strength of top-line growth alone.
 Investors tolerated negative unit economics, bloated burn rates, and murky retention numbers as long as ARR was climbing.
 That world no longer exists.

 In 2026, capital efficiency is the price of admission.
-Investors, boards, and acquirers want to see that every pound of investment generates predictable, compounding returns.
-They are scrutinising net revenue retention, CAC payback periods, and burn multiples with a level of detail that would have seemed excessive five years ago.
-The companies that can demonstrate strong unit economics are raising capital at premium valuations.
-The companies that cannot are being forced into down rounds, fire sales, or slow death by a thousand cuts.
+Forrester research and other analyst coverage of the post-ZIRP era has consistently flagged net revenue retention, CAC payback, and burn multiples as the metrics now driving premium valuations.
+The companies that can demonstrate strong unit economics are raising capital on favourable terms; the companies that cannot are being forced into down rounds, fire sales, or slow death by a thousand cuts.

 The 15 SaaS metrics that matter

-I have grouped these 15 metrics into three categories: revenue metrics that tell you how the business is growing, efficiency metrics that tell you whether that growth is sustainable, and health metrics that tell you whether the overall business model is working.
+The 15 metrics fall into three categories: revenue metrics (how the business is growing), efficiency metrics (whether that growth is sustainable), and health metrics (whether the overall model is working).
 Let us work through each one.

 Metric 1: Monthly Recurring Revenue (MRR)